sparkle-project/sparkle-project.github.io/documentation/delta-updates/index.md

 * File permissions on symbolic links that are not `0755` are ignored, and `0755` will always be used instead.
 A warning will be issued.
 Some filesystems, e.g. Linux ones, do not support file permissions on symbolic links.
 * Irregular file permissions on files that are not `0755` or `0644` will be respected, but a warning may be issued (from Sparkle 2.1 onwards).
 * Custom icons users set using a resource fork (e.g. using Finder's `Get Info` window) are ignored/preserved when applying patches, but prohibited when creating patches (from Sparkle 2.2 onwards).
+* File modification dates are ignored and not preserved (but modification dates for the app bundle and embedded mdimporter bundles are later updated during installation)
+* File creation dates are ignored and not preserved inside the app bundle (but the creation date for the outer app bundle is preserved in the version 4 format).

 Binary delta updates do support the following meta changes: